matloff/TidyverseSkeptic/README.md

-8. One key example of the pernicious effects of this monopolistic situation is that RStudio's promotion of the Tidyverse has alarmingly impeded the progress and adoption of technologically superior packages, notably **data.table**.
+8. One key example of the pernicious effects of this monopolistic situation is that RStudio's promotion of the Tidyverse has alarmingly **impeded the progress and adoption of technologically superior packages**, notably **data.table**.
 Most in the "Tidyverse generation" are unaware of anything outside the Tidyverse.
 For instance, Hadley's book, *R for Data Science*, with Garrett Grolemund, barely mentions **data.table**.

 9. A major reason offered by RStudio for promoting the Tidyverse is that it makes R easier to teach to non-programmers.
-The claim is that this group will just be doing data analysis, rather than becoming professional R programmers, and Tidy is a better vehicle for teaching that.  **I would argue that, on the contrary, the Tidyverse makes R
+They point out that this group will just be doing data analysis, rather than becoming professional R programmers, and Tidy is a better vehicle for teaching that.  **I would argue that, on the contrary, the Tidyverse makes R